playkiki/kiki_did/README.md

-# Decentralised identity
+# Decentralized Identity
-Decentralised identity is an emerging concept that gives back control of identity to consumers through the use of an identity wallet in which they collect verified information about themselves from certified issuers (such as the Government)
+Decentralized Identity is an emerging concept that gives back control of identity to consumers through the use of an identity wallet in which they collect verified information about themselves from certified issuers (such as the Government)

 ![did_concept](https://user-images.githubusercontent.com/33611925/125380481-344a0880-e3cd-11eb-89cf-0854c91d0954.png)